-- The Hebrew people have a proven aptitude for influence and promotion.
+- The Hebrew people have a demonstrated aptitude for influence and promotion.

 - The Hebrew people have an aptitude for organization.

-- Jesus could make as good a contrast of the truth with their religion as any
+- Yeshua could make as good a contrast of the truth with their religion as any other.

 - Their paradigm of God was the romantic one, which was generally better and